Wednesday, April 22, 2015

 Lawrence: My book, "Practical Proverbs for Everyday Living" is a book about vital wisdom principles in order to have a live of peace and joy.
 This book gives you insight on how to avoid the convoluted problems in this world.
 The book also teaches the reader how to have insight to avoid problematic situations.
 Overall it is simple but yet profound, to help the reader to live a truly successful life.

 VS: What did you find to be the most challenging part of writing your book?

 Lawrence: The most challenging part of writing my book was ensuring that the reader receives the maximum benefits from the proverbs.
 I had to tweak and sometime re-tweak the proverbs so that I could reach that goal.

 VS: What part of your book do you feel really stands out to you personally?

-VS: What event do you feel was the turning point to your story?
+VS: If this is a nonfiction book/inspirational book, what event do you feel was the turning point to your story?